Battle of Talataye (2022)

 The Battle of Talataye took place between 6 and 7 September 2022 during the Menaka offensives of the Mali War.
-During the battle, militants from Islamic State in the Greater Sahara stormed Talataye, Mali, looting and burning the town.
+During the battle, militants from the Islamic State in the Greater Sahara stormed Talataye, Mali, looting and burning the town.
 The following day, ISGS abandoned Talataye.

 Background

-In March 2022, Islamic State in the Greater Sahara (ISGS) militants launched an offensive in the Ménaka Region in eastern Mali, which was then predominantly defended by government-aligned Tuareg rebels under Movement for the Salvation of Azawad (MSA).
+In March 2022, Islamic State in the Greater Sahara (ISGS) militants launched an offensive in the Ménaka Region in eastern Mali, which was then predominantly defended by government-aligned Tuareg rebels under the Movement for the Salvation of Azawad (MSA).
 The jihadists quickly took control of Andéramboukane and other villages in the region.
 These captures were accompanied by massacres, with 300 to 700 Tuareg civilians being killed between March and August 2022.
 The uptick in violence caused 50,000 civilians to flee to the regional capital of Ménaka.

 Talataye had 13,000 inhabitants in 2009, although many had fled due to violence from the war in the years after.
 Throughout March 2022, jihadists from Jama'at Nasr al-Islam wal Muslimin (JNIM) affiliated with al-Qaeda took up positions south and west of Talataye in preparation for fighting inside the town.
-Prior to the battle, JNIM and the MSA signed an agreement of mutual defense against ISGS if they attacked the town.
+At least 100 civilians were killed in Talataye in an ISGS attack on the town between March 21 and 23.
+Before the battle, JNIM and the MSA signed an agreement of mutual defense against ISGS if they attacked the town.

 Battle

-The Islamic State attacked Talataye in the afternoon of September 6, at 3:00pm local time.
+The Islamic State attacked Talataye in the afternoon of September 6, at 3:00 pm local time.
 The western half of the city was occupied by JNIM, with the rest being occupied by MSA in smaller numbers.
-ISGS, under leadership of a man called "Hicham", launched an assault with several hundred men on motorcycles against both sides of the city.
+ISGS, under the leadership of a man called "Hicham", launched an assault with several hundred men on motorcycles against both sides of the city.
 The offensive was conducted on several axes, with the first assaults coming from the south and east, and later attacking the north.

 After three to four hours of fighting, Talataye fell under Islamic State control.
 Shops belonging to members of the Douassak ethnic group were looted, homes were set ablaze, and the town marketplace was burned down.
 Civilians who were unable to flee were massacred by ISGS, under the pretense of suspected collaboration.

 The Malian government stated in a press release that it had conducted "offensive reconnaissance" with its air force during the battle.
 Journalist Wassim Nasr stated that while airstrikes occurred, they were likely ineffective as ISGS had already moved positions.
-This claim was disputed by Le Monde, who stated that airstrikes did not occur, citing local sources.
+This claim was disputed by Le Monde, which stated that airstrikes did not occur, citing local sources.
 The next day, ISGS fighters withdrew from Talataye presuming a counterattack, and JNIM-MSA forces regained control of the town.